-A child who has lived in the UK for 7 years continuously can apply for leave to remain on the basis of private life.
-While the application process can be complex and daunting, our expert immigration team are here to guide you through the process quickly and efficiently.
+A child who has lived in the UK for 7 years continuously can apply for leave to remain based on private life.
+But the 7-year child rule processing time can be complex and daunting.
+Our team of expert immigration Lawyers and Solicitors in Bedford, UK, are always available to guide you through the process quickly and efficiently.

 Parents of a child who has lived in the UK for 7 years or more can also benefit from the 7-year rule.
 If you are an overstayer and you have a child who has lived in the UK for a continuous seven-year period and/or is British, you as the parents may also be able to apply for Leave to Remain on the basis of your family and private life in the UK.